 Hidden away inside JCCAC in Shek Kip Mei, Café Golden is a hipster heaven with vintage décor and furnishings.
 Enjoy a cuppa surrounded by an eclectic collection of silk cheongsam from the 50s, a seat recovered from an old cinema, vintage sewing machines and television stands.
 The coffee selection is none too shabby either, offering customers everything from hand drip and siphon brews to espresso of all kinds.

 Tucked away inside Hong Kong’s trendy PMQ compound, Café Life is continuously bustling with customers looking for a great cup to go or one of its decadent homemade baked goods.
 Each batch of beans is made to order and roasted with a compact in-house roasting machine in the corner of the shop.
 The beans are picked from the best terroirs around the world such as Tanzania, Costa Rica and Columbia, giving customers a wide array of premium choices.

-This hole-in-a-wall coffee joint in Kennedy Town is one of the neighbourhood’s few dedicated coffee shops.
-Serving a selection of great coffee freshly made by a ‘handsome barista’ – their description, not ours – grab delicious homemade pastries, muffins and cakes (coconut walnut, rose pistachio, pumpkin pecan) with your coffee for a filling breakfast or snack.
+This hole-in-a-wall coffee joint in the hipster neighbourhood of Kennedy Town is the perfect place to pick up a cup of joe on your way to work.
+Serving a selection of great coffee including cappuccino, flat white and espresso by a “handsome barista” (their words, not ours) grab delicious homemade pastries, muffins and cakes (coconut walnut, rose pistachio, pumpkin pecan) with your coffee for a filling breakfast.